dmbarbour/wikilon/docs/ApplicationModel.md

 A RESTful pattern for effectful systems is to model each request as a first class resource - a [work order](https://en.wikipedia.org/wiki/Work_order) (of sorts) to be fulfilled by agents in a multi-agent system.
 Mostly software agents, but humans might also participate in fulfilling orders.

 Agents party to this system would search for orders matching some ad-hoc conditions (e.g. unclaimed, unfulfilled, authorized, and within the agent's domain).
 Upon discovering suitable orders, the agent may claim it temporarily, perform some work, then update the order to indicate progress.
 A single order may be fulfilled by multiple agents over time.
-In the general case, subordinate orders may be constructed for subtasks.
+In the general case, subordinate orders may be constructed to handle subtasks.

-In practice, orders will express conditional behavior and loops so a single agent can make more than one small step of progress.
-This helps amortize the search, claim, and update overheads.
+In practice, orders include conditional behavior and loops so a single agent can perform more than one small step of progress.
+This amortizes the search, claim, and update overheads.
 Consequently, we might model orders using monads or [process networks](KPN_Effects.md).

-When orders are used for long-running labor, we gain opportunity to view progress for the work over time, and to interrupt, pause, prioritize, or guide the work in various ways.
+When orders are used for long-running labor, we gain opportunity to subscribe, to view progress for the work over time, and to interrupt, pause, prioritize, or guide the work in various ways.
+When orders are used for singular events, we may effectively leverage futures and promises.

 *Aside:* Modeling orders is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
 The main difference is the proposed method for mutual exclusion: stake a 'claim' on an object rather than remove it.
 I believe this will be more robust, accessible, and extensible - e.g. expire claims on agent failure, support subscribed views of progress, adding schedules to work orders or partial claims for collaborative work.

+## Tables and Databases

+Modeling databases within a dictionary involves maintaining tables or collections (perhaps via the command pattern) then querying and composing these data resources into views.
+The main challenge isn't the representation of data (a simple append-only log of records will do) but rather features like indexing, query optimization, and incremental computing.

+Indexes will need to be compositional views, such that indices themselves may be incrementally updated.
+Column-structured databases would likely be preferable, such that we can efficiently eliminate updates to irrelevant columns.

 ## Managed Dictionaries